1.3.5. Rules for undoing edits

 When edits create map items that are still in the planning stages (i.e. construction has not yet begun on them in reality).

-When edits create map items that exist in reality but can not be drawn according to the Yandex Map Editor Rules (such as military installations, fencing or driveways located on private land, etc.)
+When edits create map items that exist in reality but can not be drawn according to the Yandex Map Editor Rules (such as some military installations, fencing, driveways located on private land, etc.).

 When edits create duplicates of map items that already exists.Note.